 Remembering those who lost their lives to the horrors of the war in the mud of the trenches is heart-wrenching but educational.
 Painfully, those men could never have envisaged such horror and paying a visit to the sights of the Somme is quite an extraordinary experience.

-Driving through this region brings home to you the savage losses where the earth beneath holds the resting place of so many.
-The Battlefields of The Somme
+Driving through this region brings home to you the savage losses, where the earth beneath holds the resting place of so many.

 15. Le Grand Bornand and The Alps

-This is our favourite place in the French Alps but the whole French Alps region is equally fabulous.
+This is our favourite places in the French Alps, but the whole French Alps region is equally fabulous.

 Whatever the season Le Grand Bornand is full of Alpine charm, along with excellent skiing and Summer hiking.
 In addition, the quaint wooden chalets add to the ambiance of the surrounding mountains.

 It’s a sleepy sort of place, with not much going on except for the occasional sound of cattle bells from the grazing cows.
 Which, by the way, must be thanked for the fabulous cheeses produced here!